 Go to Broken Beach by scooter or car.

 From Toyapakeh, turn left after the village of Sakti (the right road goes to Crystal Bay).
 Then take the first road on the right and follow the indications.
 The road is brand new except for the last few hundred meters.
 To shorten this last dirt road section turn left when you see the sign Wayan Coffee.
 You can park close to Broken Beach and then walk to Angel’s Billabong.
-An alternative is to take the second road on your right leading you to Batu Madeg and to turn right just after Batu Madeg.
 It will take around 40 minutes in total to reach Broken Beach from Toyapakeh or from Crystal Bay.

 You will then have to pay an entrance fee of IDR 5,000 to access the site (that was before covid).